-3.1 Introduction

-The purpose of this section is to explicitly state my world view and the strategy and methods I used to gather and analyse data from research participants.
-I will start by introducing my connection to the research topic.
-This is not done to privilege my experiences, but as background towards a more comprehensive understanding of what, why, who, where, when and how I have approached this research.
-My personal world view follows, with an explanation of how the different components of this research philosophy interact and support the central philosophy.
-I will then conclude with the methods I have used to operationalise these concepts.

-3.2 My position in this research
+My position in this research

 I have spent most of my working life within the IT realm, be it practising or teaching.
 My first IT position was as an IT Administrator in a large multinational hotel in a team of one; a position I moved into after ten years of hospitality experience in a variety of operational and tactical roles.
 I had no formal IT qualifications or experience prior to that role but was a superuser, which included supporting and basic troubleshooting of systems within the departments where I worked.
 I then moved to a larger IT team (six) in a multinational software development company where I continued as a network/database administrator with additional roles in backups, disaster recovery, virtualisation, and network auditing.
 I had the opportunity to return to tertiary study (having previously completed qualifications in hospitality) and completed degrees in computer programming and management.
 During this time, I continued working as a contract systems engineer in a small IT company catering to small- and medium-sized enterprises (SMEs).
 Upon acceptance into postgraduate study, I decided to commit to study full-time and stopped contracting.